squeek502/d2-map-investigation/README.md

   + `arcane.csv` contains seed + the position of the arcane sanctuary
   + `data.csv` contains a dump of all other potentially-relevant data for each seed

-*Note: I wasn't able to get BH.Injector to succesfully inject when run through the Visual Studio debugger; it might be possible to get that to work*
+*Note: I wasn't able to get BH.Injector to successfully inject when run through the Visual Studio debugger; it might be possible to get that to work*

 ### Finding Correlations / Progress